Bedrock-OSS/bedrock-wiki-legacy/documentation/molang.md

 Used by boats and minecrafts for destroying it.
 It will decrease when attacking the entity and will recover with time.
 Probably unusable by anything other than boats and minecrafts.

+# variable.attack_time

+### Explanation
+This variable is setup as IF it was a query.
+In other words, it can be used on any entity, regardless of whether you setup/define the variable correctly.

+### For entities
+The variable tracks when the entity is swinging to attack.
+When not attacking it will be 0, when attacking it will range from 0 to the total attack time, which may be around 0.3 or something similar.

+### For the Player
+For the player, the variable will track whenever the arm bones are swinging, this includes:
+ - placing blocks
+ - placing entities
+ - interacting (when swing is enabled)
+ - melee attack